 With a decade or more of work experience, the resume should encompass two pages.
 This is because you should provide a comprehensive overview of your past work history, and qualifications.

 If you are unsure whether your resume should be one or two pages, ask someone to review it for you.
-You can also look at examples online for inspiration on how to structure your own resume.
+You can also look at resume examples online for inspiration on how to structure your own resume.

-Why to write two-page resume?
+Why write a two-page resume?

 - You need enough room to include all of your relevant information.
 You won't be able to fit all the features you need in a one-page resume.